Saint Marguerite d'Youville

-The statue honors St. Marguerite d'Youville who founded of the order of the Grey Nuns.
+The statue honors St. Marguerite d'Youville, founder of the Grey Nuns.

 Outside the Koessler Administration Building on the D'Youville campus sits the statue of St. Marguerite.
-It was commissioned by D'Youville College's Centennial Committee to honor St. Marguerite d'Youville, who founded of the order of the Grey Nuns and was canonized as the first Canadian-born saint by Pope John Paul II in 1990.
+It was commissioned by D'Youville College's Centennial Committee to honor St. Marguerite d'Youville, who founded the Grey Nuns and was canonized as the first Canadian-born saint by Pope John Paul II in 1990.

 The bronze life-size statue was sculptured and cast by Tonawanda native, David Derner, who worked on the commission over a three-year period.
 Derner's extensive research into the life and legacy of St. Marguerite d'Youville included studying renderings of her; interviewing people about her work; and a visit to the Grey Nun Motherhouse and museum in Montreal, Quebec.